 - The Qur’an states that the astronomical objects (stars, planets, moons, etc…) were all formed from clouds of dust.
 Previously unknown, this fact has now become an undisputed principle of modern cosmology.

 - Modern science has discovered the existence of barriers that allow two seas to meet yet maintain their own temperature, density, and salinity.

 Uniqueness: These signs of God were clearly stated in the Qur’an more than 1400 years ago.
 One of the most important characteristics of the Quran is that it remains today, the only holy book which has never changed; it has remained free from any and all adulterations.
 Sir William Muir noted, “There is probably in the world no other book which has remained (fourteen) centuries with so pure a text.”
 Allah says:

 “We have, without doubt, sent down the Message, and We will assuredly guard it against corruption.”
 (Quran 15:9)

 The Quran was written down during their lifetime and under the supervision of the Prophet, who himself was illiterate, and it was canonized shortly after his death by a rigorous method that scrutinized both written and oral traditions.
 Allah says:

 “A Book We have sent down to you so that you may bring forth mankind from the darkness into the light……” (Quran 14:1)

-Thus its authenticity is unblemished and is its preservation is seen as the fulfillment of God’s promise.
-Ever since its revelation, no person has been able to produce a single chapter like that of the Qur’an in its beauty, eloquence, splendor, wisdom, prophecies, and other perfect attributes.
+Thus its authenticity is unblemished and is its preservation is seen as the fulfilment of God’s promise.
+Ever since its revelation, no person has been able to produce a single chapter like that of the Qur’an in its beauty, eloquence, splendour, wisdom, prophecies, and other perfect attributes.
 Allah says: